Learn-Together-Pro/CgArt/concepts.md

-# Key concepts of 3D Art
+# Key concepts of CG Art

-Key concepts of 3D Art
+Key concepts of CG Art

 <!-- [:arrow_down: Tags legend](#tags-legend) at the end of the page. -->